NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 These instructions assume that you already have a [nanoHUB account](https://nanohub.org/) and a [GitHub account](https://github.com/).

-## 1) Create a GitHub repository for your new tool using this template.
+## 1) Create a GitHub repository for your new tool using this template
 * Click the green "Use this template" button ![use_this_template](https://user-images.githubusercontent.com/35706811/193605808-f8e68353-bdf4-46ef-949d-4f3ea1f4c9ca.png) to start the process.
 This opens a page that has several options for you to select and fields to fill in.

   ![GitHub_public_template](https://user-images.githubusercontent.com/35706811/193608966-c6ccad77-6af3-4031-9a8f-98b6246049d0.png)